dynatrace-oss/barista/CONTRIBUTING.md

 - **refactor**: A code change that neither fixes a bug nor adds a feature
 - **perf**: A code change that improves performance
 - **test**: Adding missing tests or correcting existing tests
+- **ci**: Changes that affect the CI
-- **build**: Changes that affect the build system, CI configuration or external dependencies (example scopes: gulp, broccoli, npm)
+- **build**: Changes that affect the build system like npm scripts or angular-cli related changes
 - **chore**: Other changes that don't modify src or test files
 - **barista**: Changes that affect the design system app/build

+### Scope

-**Scope** The scope could be anything specifying place of the commit change, in most cases this would be the component name.
+The scope could be anything specifying the place of the commit change, in most cases this would be the component name.
 For example select, button, etc.

+### Message

+The commit message should describe the problem it solves or the feature it introduces.
+Not the changes you have done.
+Furthermore the commit message has to start with an uppercase letter and ends with a stop.

+### Example

-**Example** `feat(filter-field): added node removal on backspace`
+`feat(filter-field): Added node removal on backspace.`

 ## Breaking changes